lornevgreen/CloudBank-V2/README.md

 action How to send the check: email, url (just show the url), sms (maybe others to be supported later)

-amount amount of CloudCoins to put in stac file
+amount the amount of CloudCoins to put in a stack file

 checkid (The check's unique identifier